The Culturally Safe Libraries Program ran in Australian NSLA member libraries between 2019 and 2021. The program aimed to:

 What is a culturally safe library?

-The information held in NSLA libraries is a powerful resource for Aboriginal and Torres Strait Islander peoples wishing to reconnect with family and community and to strengthen personal and cultural identities.
-Due to the sensitivity and significance of collection materials held in NSLA Libraries, there is a responsibility to ensure there are policies in place that deliver culturally respectful services to Aboriginal and Torres Strait Islander people.
+The information held in NSLA libraries is a powerful resource for First Nations peoples wishing to reconnect with family and community and to strengthen personal and cultural identities.
+Due to the sensitivity and significance of collection materials held in NSLA libraries, there is a responsibility to ensure there are policies in place that deliver culturally respectful services to Aboriginal and Torres Strait Islander people.